 Email marketing is one of the most effective advertising methods in the modern marketer’s toolbox.
-With the increasing regulatory scrutiny and associated restrictions on targeted advertising, such as from privacy laws like California’s CPRA (amending the CCPA) and the European Union’s and UK’s GDPR, an already invaluable marketing tool has become even more significant.
+With the increasing regulatory scrutiny and associated restrictions on targeted advertising, such as those imposed by privacy laws like California’s CPRA (amending the CCPA) and the European Union’s and UK’s GDPR, an already invaluable marketing tool has become even more significant.
 Even beyond the regulatory sphere, though, tech giants are also driving marketers toward email marketing and away from the perceived more pernicious targeted advertising.
 For example, Apple’s App Tracking Transparency (ATT) and Identifier for Advertisers (IDFA) and Google’s increasing stringencies concerning emails sent to users of Gmail signal a move toward advertising that follows a “more opt-in approach.”

 Some recent email marketing-specific enforcement actions include the following: